Singer Rachid Taha, who fused Arabic music and rock, dies

-PARIS — France-based Algerian singer Rachid Taha has died.
-His record label, Naïve, announced his death at age 59 in a statement on its Facebook page.
+The Algerian singer who at times wore blue contact lenses to protest anti-Arab prejudice in his adoptive France died overnight after a heart attack at his home in the Paris suburb of Les Lilas.

-Naïve said Wednesday that the singer who thrillingly blended Arabic music with rock and techno died overnight after suffering a heart attack at his home in the Paris suburbs.
+PARIS (AP) — Algerian singer Rachid Taha, who thrillingly blended Arabic music with rock and techno and at times wore blue contact lenses to protest anti-Arab prejudice in his adoptive France, has died.
+He was 59.

-Taha recently finished an album due for release in 2019.
-He was scheduled to film the first music video for one of the new songs, “Je suis Africain” (“I am African”), this weekend.
+Taha’s record label, Naïve, announced his death in a statement Wednesday on its Facebook page.
+It said he died overnight Tuesday to Wednesday following a heart attack at his home in the Paris suburb of Les Lilas.

-With the group “Carte de Sejour” (“Residence Permit”), Taha caused a stir in France in 1986 with a husky-voiced rocky cover of legendary singer and songwriter Charles Trenet’s sentimental, patriotic, “Douce France,” (“Sweet France.”)
+Taha had recently finished recording an album due for release in 2019.
+He was scheduled to film the first music video for one of the new songs, “Je suis Africain” (“I am African”), this weekend, Believe Digital said.

 Most Read Nation & World Stories